 Substantive (or Structural) Editing: Intensive evaluation of sections, chapters, or the full manuscript looking at organization, tone, consistency, pacing, clarity, and closure.
 The standards for substantive editing use The Chicago Manual of Style and the manuscript genre’s conventions as benchmarks for the evaluation.

 Substantive editing of a manuscript is a detailed, systematic edit.
-It includes a discussion of the feedback from any beta readers.
+At the author’s request, I will look at feedback from their beta readers.
 I make notes throughout the manuscript, using the track changes tool in MS Word or pencil if working on a hard copy.
 I provide a detailed written report with the results of the evaluation and recommendations for needed changes.
 The substantive edit is an intensive look at the material.
 Our substantive editing process begins with a close read of the material, and by the time the edit is completed, it’s read no less than twice and usually three times.

 Copious, detailed suggestions are incorporated into a typed summary document that typically ranges from 5-15 pages, depending on the manuscript length and findings.
 The notes include detailed instructions for revisions on a page-by-page basis, as well as preliminary comments about the major issues.
 On the electronic manuscript edits, detailed notes on those specific sentences to which I refer in my notes are included so the author can see exactly where the edits need to be made.
 Unless prior agreement is made to include ghostwriting the revisions needed (an extra fee), it is the writer’s decision and responsibility to incorporate the suggested edits into the manuscript.

 Incorporates all aspects of Heavy Copyediting (see below), unless otherwise requested

 Checks appropriateness of material for target market

 Recommends rewrites and restructured text to fit the format and genre